Genetics, Environment & Respiratory Disease Group

 Stephanie J. London, M.D., Dr.P.H.

-The Genetics, Environment & Respiratory Disease Group, headed by Stephanie J. London, M.D, Dr.P.H., focuses on genetic susceptibility and interactions between genetics and the environment in relation to respiratory endpoints, including asthma, pulmonary function and chronic obstructive pulmonary disease.
+Stephanie J. London, M.D., Dr.P.H., is Deputy Chief of the Epidemiology Branch, and holds dual appointments in the Epidemiology Branch and the NIEHS Immunity, Inflammation, and Disease Laboratory.
+Her Genetics, Environment, and Respiratory Disease Group focuses on genetic susceptibility and interactions between genetics and the environment in relation to respiratory endpoints, including asthma, pulmonary function and chronic obstructive pulmonary disease.

 London began work on genetic susceptibility to respiratory disease in 1990 with a study of lung cancer.
 This population-based case-control study of African-Americans and Caucasians in Los Angeles County investigated candidate genes.
 Later, working with her collaborators in a cohort of Shanghai men, she reported the first example of a gene-diet interaction based on a dietary biomarker.
 She found that the protective effect of higher intake of isothiocyanates, a chemopreventive substance in Brassica vegetables, was predominantly seen among individuals with genetically impaired ability to eliminate these compounds (GSTM1 null genotype).
 This finding has been widely replicated.